Skip to main content

 Lucky Beach Cafe occupies a prime arch on Brighton's Kings Road seafront, with direct beach views that fill up fast on good days.
 The drinks programme punches above the beach-cafe average, making it worth a visit for the setting and the bar — not just the location.
 Walk-ins work outside peak summer weekends; arrive early for the outdoor sea-facing seats.

-Lucky Beach Cafe sits in the Kings Road Arches right on Brighton seafront, and the seats with a direct view of the Channel fill up fast on any dry day — especially through spring and summer.
+Lucky Beach Cafe sits in the Kings Road Arches right on Brighton seafront, the seats with a direct view of the Channel fill up fast on any dry day — especially through spring and summer.
 If you want that particular spot (outdoors, sea-facing, coffee or a drink in hand), you need to move early.
 It books and fills on feel rather than formality, so timing matters more than planning ahead by weeks.

 The address tells most of the story: arches-level on Brighton's seafront, with the beach directly in front.
 For a food-and-drink enthusiast visiting Brighton, this is one of the few spots on the Kings Road strip where the setting is genuinely the draw rather than a consolation prize for proximity to the water.
-The visual payoff — open arches, shingle beach, sea , is immediate and unambiguous.
+The visual payoff — open arches, shingle beach, sea, is immediate and unambiguous.

 On the drinks side, Lucky Beach has built a reputation among Brighton regulars for taking its bar programme more seriously than the beach-cafe category typically demands.
 While specific cocktail menus change with the season, the current warm-season offering tends to lean into long, refreshing formats suited to the outdoor setting.
 If you're arriving in the colder months, the enclosed areas shift the experience more toward coffee and warming drinks, which is worth factoring into when you go.
 For the full outdoor bar experience, late spring through early autumn is the window.